 Speeches are some of the most stressful assignments, mainly because they incorporate public speaking.
-Students that fear speech writing should know that there are several simple ways to avoid frustration and craft an excellent, effective speech.
+Students that fear speech-writing should know that there are several simple ways to avoid frustration and craft an excellent, effective speech.
 Those strategies include:

 Knowing your audience.
 Giving a speech to an elderly crowd and giving a speech to a riotous teenage audience are two completely different experiences.
-When you’re crafting your speech, always take in to consideration for whom the speech is for.
-You want to speak to your audience in a way that makes them feel you understand them; that you’re sensitive to what’s important to them, and you understand their unique position.
-Your speech should also be relevant to the audience, addressing a concern, issue or opinion that’s important to them.
+When you’re crafting your speech, always take into consideration for whom the speech is for.
+You want to speak to your audience in a way that makes them feel you understand them, that you’re sensitive to what’s important to them, and you understand their unique position.
+Your speech should also be relevant to the audience, addressing a concern, issue. or opinion that’s important to them.

 Making it passionate.
-The worst speeches are the ones built on fact and logic; the ones where the speakers drones on for an hour with ten thousand valid reasons, but not an ounce of real enthusiasm.
+The worst speeches are the ones built on fact and logic; the ones where the speaker drones on for an hour with ten thousand valid reasons, but not an ounce of real enthusiasm.
 If you want to write a great speech, incorporate some real emotion.
-Use passionate phrasing, words and metaphors to get your point across.
+Use passionate phrasing, words, and metaphors to get your point across.
 This isn’t some boring research paper; this is a speech, a piece of writing meant to inspire others.
 So get your head in the game, and get passionate about what you’re writing!

 Keeping your message clear.
-A speech is meant to have one salient point – to argue one perspective, support one conclusion or inspire an act.
+A speech is meant to have one salient point – to argue one perspective, support one conclusion, or inspire an act.
 Speeches can be severely impaired when you try to argue too many different things at once.
 Stick to one approachable, clear idea and build support around it.
 This will make your position clear to your audience while also inspiring them to share your opinion.
 Remember: always return to your main point in one way or another.